Prove me wrong!

 I built something that shouldn’t work this well.
 I spent years trying to prove myself wrong.

-I am an engineer.
+I am an energy researcher.
 I deal in measurements, tolerances, and things that can be tested.
 When a result does not match the prediction, you find the error.
 You fix it.
 You move on.

 For years, I could not find the error.

 I built a hydraulic actuator with an unusual shape — four hinged plates forming a diamond, with a fluid chamber at the centre.
-I called it the Diamond-Shaped Actuator.
+I called it the Diamond-Shaped Actuator (DSA).
 And from the first time I measured its performance against a conventional cylindrical piston, the numbers came back wrong.

 Not wrong in the way that suggests a mistake.
-Wrong in the way that suggests something worth paying attention to.
+Wrong in the way that suggests there is something worth paying attention to.

 The DSA was outperforming what the standard engineering calculations said it should be able to do.
 Consistently.
 Repeatedly.
 By around 26 percent.